Tokette/zzz/README.md

 zzz
 =====
-A tiny command line program for calculating what time to go to sleep based on 90 minute sleep cycles.
+A tiny command line program for calculating what time to go to sleep based on sleep cycles.